By Soji James, CPT, CSCS

 An “all or nothing” mindset is the fastest way to fall off track when it comes to your wellness.
 Life has no pause button.
 Unexpected situations will continue to arise, whether you are ready for them or not.
 Sometimes these “marathons” will come at you so hard that it may be difficult to catch your breath, let alone get to your weekly workouts.
 Trying to stay balanced and maintain your healthy habits at 100% while juggling life during these rough patches can be extremely taxing.

 When you take on a perfectionist mindset, you are setting yourself up for feelings of shame, guilt, and overwhelm.
 A lot of people throw in the towel at this point and decide to pick things back up when life settles down.
 But stopping every time a roadblock appears only makes you better at ducking out when things get tough.
-Instead, the key is to adopt an “always something” mindset so that you remain in motion.
+Instead, change your mindset toward positivity.
+The key is to adopt an “always something” mindset so that you remain in motion.

 When you try to have everything, you may end up with nothing.
 It’s important to realize that, with so many things grasping at your energy and attention, you may have to be flexible when it comes to your health habits.
 This may not even involve a “marathon” period of high stress—it may simply be a time when being less routine is just better for your sanity.